 In Thailand, pumpkin and coconut milk are commonly paired up to make a variety of both savory and sweet entrees.
 In this recipe, the two come together beautifully in a lightly-curried soup that tastes as delicious as those you may have tried at your favorite Thai restaurant.
-A variety of protein sources can be used with this soup, including tofu, deep-fried tofu, shrimp, or chickpeas (for a purely vegetarian/vegan recipe, see link below).
-It makes a perfect meal on a chilly night, but is also wonderful to serve as an appetizer for a dinner party.
+A variety of protein sources can be used with this soup, including tofu, deep-fried tofu, shrimp, or chickpeas.
+It makes a perfect meal on a chilly night but is also wonderful to serve as an appetizer for a dinner party.
 Enjoy!

 - 6 cups chicken stock

-- 4 Tbsp. minced fresh lemongrass OR bottled/frozen-prepared
+- 4 tbsp. fresh lemongrass (minced; or bottled/frozen-prepared lemongrass)

 - 1/2 tsp. turmeric